bbellify/sucsandsched-frontend/README.md

 ### To Do
 1. Auth/login
     - Sucs - when logged in, users can see progress of all users and complete days for themselves

-2. Race cards - figure out how to change display for viewing other than mobile